The easiest places in the world to travel vegan

 Singapore

-Ultra-dense dining; world-class supermarkets; English-speaking; easy tourist eating
+Ultra-dense dining; excellent supermarkets; English-speaking; easy tourist eating

 Austria